ropensci/tidyqpcr/paper.md

 Yet it is common for qPCR to be analysed either by closed-source software supplied by the manufacturers of PCR machines, or by highly variable, in-house analysis scripts that have not been peer-reviewed.
-Some open-source libraries for qPCR analysis are available, notably qpcR [@Spiess:2018] and pcr [@Ahmed:2018]. qpcR is a feature rich but minimally documented qPCR analysis package relying on an object-oriented approach using S4 classes. pcr is a more user friendly qPCR analysis package based on the tidyverse suite of generic data-science tools using the paradigm of tidy data (spreadsheet-like rectangular data frames) and generic functions that build up complex analyses in a series of simple steps.
+Some open-source libraries for qPCR analysis are available, notably qpcR [@Spiess:2018] and pcr [@Ahmed:2018]. qpcR is a feature rich but minimally documented qPCR analysis package relying on an object-oriented approach using S4 classes. pcr is a more user friendly qPCR analysis package based on the tidyverse suite of generic data-science tools using the paradigm of tidy data (spreadsheet-like rectangular data frames).
 However, both packages assume extensive prior R knowledge, overlook best-practices in qPCR experiments and focus entirely on late stage analysis.
-This created a need for a qPCR analysis package that integrates the user-friendly tidyverse, the rigour of MIQE best-practice compliant experimental design and the educational resource of R vignettes.
+This has created a need for a qPCR analysis package that integrates with the user-friendly tidyverse, encourages the use of MIQE best-practice compliant experimental design and provides detailed example analysis pipelines as R vignettes.

 Our package, tidyqpcr, addresses the need for best-practice, novice-friendly qPCR analysis in the tidyverse paradigm. tidyqpcr aims to be: